LASIK Surgery: Three Things It’s Normal To Worry About

 Are you considering LASIK surgery, but worried about the procedure?
-If you are, take positive steps to address your worries, such as doing research and sharing your questions and concerns with your refractive surgeon.
-This will help give you a clear understanding of what LASIK surgery involves and what your recovery will be like after LASIK.
+If you are, take positive steps to address your worries, such as researching LASIK, and sharing your questions and concerns with the refractive surgeon you chose.
+This will help give you a clear understanding of how LASIK works, what surgery involves, and what your recovery will be like after LASIK.
 Let’s explore 3 things it’s normal to worry about when considering eye surgery, like blurry vision after LASIK, and more.

 No, you will not be injured if you move during your LASIK procedure.
-Modern lasers track your eye movements over one thousand times a second and adjust the treatment to compensate for any small movements you make, providing the computer guidance real-time data about the position of your eye.
+Modern lasers track your eye movements over one thousand times a second and adjust the treatment to compensate for any small movements you make, providing the computer guidance with real-time data about the position of your eye.
 If you move a little, the laser tracks your eye to make certain the laser is applied to exactly the right place.

 What if you move a lot?
 What if, for example, you sneeze during the surgery?
 The good news is the same system that detects and tracks any small movements of the eye has a precautionary protocol for any large movement, that simply turns the laser off temporarily until the patient comes back to the correct position and then starts up again.
 This advanced laser technology is in place to protect the patient from harm and ensure the procedure goes according to plan.

 3. Could I lose my eyesight as a result of LASIK surgery?

 In more than twenty years and 19.1 million procedures, LASIK has never been the primary, exclusive cause of blindness.

 LASIK has an extremely high success rate with an exceptionally low risk for complications – less than one percent experience significant, sight-threatening issues according to scientific evidence.
 Making LASIK a safe procedure, and one of the most studied elective surgical procedures offered today.